RichardForshaw/resume/mkd-blog/docs/articles/2020-12-13-philosophy-for-developers.markdown

 ## Unpopularity

 We live more than ever in an opinionated world.
 Not only do opinions surround us in social media, but as 2020 has shown us there are more and more outlets of opinion-heavy media.
-Equally, starting out in a new profession can be daunting as you are suddently thrust into an environment full of experience and authority much greater than yours.
+Equally, starting out in a new profession can be daunting as you are suddenly thrust into an environment full of experience and authority much greater than yours.
 Or so you might think.

 The chapter on Unpopularity discusses Socrates, a philosopher nearly everyone has heard of.
 If you have not heard of him, he is known for wandering the streets of Athens, engaging someone in conversation, listening to their opinions on a subject and through means of logic and reason (the 'Socratic Method'), revealing to his quarry that the opinion that they held as 'truth' was not as truthful as they thought.